 Do All Dog Breeders Need a Kennel Name?

-Choosing a kennel name is not a dire necessity for hobby breeders who are doing a one-off breeding or have a litter by accident.
+Choosing a kennel name is not a dire necessity for hobby breeders who are doing one-off breeding or have a litter by accident.

 But otherwise and in general, kennel names are necessary to distinguish puppies from the others within the same breed.
 A kennel affix is generally added to a dog’s name.
 This further calls for quick and easy identification.